albanie/mcnExtraLayers/README.md

 ## mcnExtraLayers

-A collection of common MatConvNet functions and DagNN layers which are shared across a number of classification and object detection frameworks.
+This repo contains a collection of common MatConvNet functions and DagNN layers which are shared across a number of classification and object detection frameworks.

 ### Layers: